rphii/rljson/README.md

 #### 4.1) add `parse_activity`

-now when we `parse_activities` what is actually indicates to us, is that we need a new array item (see previous/above output!)
+now when we `parse_activities`, what this actually indicates to us, is that we need a new array item (see previous/above output!)

 so, let's `array_push` onto our `activities`. pay attention to the pointer-ing!